 In recent years the importance of sustainability and meeting ESG standards has increased and this topic has moved up the agenda for many of our investors.
 This has always formed an integral part of what we do and sustainability is a core part of our analysis of new investments and our management of the portfolio.
 We use a proprietary ESG assessment tool to review prospective investments and to assess ESG performance of the existing portfolio.
 We invest in companies that will benefit from long-term sustainable themes such as the transition to a lower carbon economy or the increasing demand for healthcare from an ageing population.
-Examples of this can be found in the Sustainability report on pages 44 to 49.
+Examples of this can be found in the Sustainability report in our Annual report and accounts 2020.